The Best GT4 Car In Assetto Corsa Competizione: All Cars Ranked

 The Verdict on the best GT4 car in ACC

 On pure lap time alone, the Porsche 718 Cayman GT4 stands above the others as the class leader around Nurburgring.
 And this trend does continue across other tracks.
 The Porsche 718 is consistently in the top 3 performers around most tracks.

 Is this enough to hold the crown of the best GT4 car in Assetto Corsa Competizione?
 Well, I’d say it was.
 The Porsche 718 Cayman certainly isn’t the easiest car to drive.
 But, with the correct setup, it is consistently one of the fastest.

 The Porsche is followed closely by the Audi R8 and the McLaren 570S, which are both also excellent cars.
 For me, the Audi R8 has a glaring weakness in its braking ability, putting it out of contention for the best GT4 car.
 But the McLaren is worthy of being in the conversation.

 Ultimately, as you can see from my lap times, the car doesn’t make a massive amount of difference.
 As the majority of lap time comes from the driver.
-You want to test each car, and find one which you feel comfortable driving, and one which allows you too push for your fastest personal best lap times.
+You want to test each car and find one which you feel comfortable driving and one which allows you to push for your fastest personal best lap times.

 However, if you are chasing those final tenths of a second, give the Porsche 718 Cayman GT4 a good go.